GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 ###  Rows and Records

 OpenRefine has two modes of viewing data: 'Rows' and 'Records'.
-At the moment we are in Rows mode, where each row represents a single record in the data set - in this case, a respondent's survey answers.
+At the moment we are in Rows mode, where each row represents a single record in the data set - in this case, the details of one traffic crash.
 In Records mode, OpenRefine can link together multiple rows as belonging to the same Record.
 This is useful when working with `xml` files, MARC records, as well as `csv` files.
 We will see an example of this later.

 ### The sample dataset